NethServer/docs/administrator-manual/en/mail.rst

 **ham**.

-The statistical filters can then be trained with any IMAP client by simply moving a message in and out of the :dfn:`Junk folder` or marking it as spam.
+The statistical filters can then be trained with any IMAP client by simply moving a message in and out of the :dfn:`Junk folder` or marking it as spam if your client provides such feature.
 As prerequisite, the Junk folder must be enabled from :guilabel:`Email > Mailboxes` page by checking :guilabel:`Move to "Junk" folder"` option.